-In determining the magnitude of 2021 long term equity awards, the Compensation Committee made its decisions, after careful consideration, with the goal of taking into account the factors described under the section titled "-How We Determine Executive Compensation-Role of Our Compensation Committee-Factors Considered by the Compensation Committee".
-Based on these factors, and accounting for our exceptional operating performance and strong stockholder return in 2021, the Compensation Committee approved grants that were generally aligned with the 75th percentile of our competitive market.
+In determining the magnitude of 2022 long term equity awards, the Compensation Committee made its decisions, after careful consideration, with the goal of taking into account the factors described under the section titled "-How We Determine Executive Compensation-Role of Our Compensation Committee-Factors Considered by the Compensation Committee".
+Based on these factors, and accounting for our exceptional operating performance and strong stockholder return in 2022, the Compensation Committee approved RSU grants that were generally aligned with the 75th percentile of our competitive market.
+In 2022, the target market positioning of our equity compensation awarded reflected the Compensation Committee's assessment of our NEOs' individual performances as well as the performance of the Company, which was demonstrated by stockholder return and revenue growth that exceeded all companies in our compensation peer group.